Crix4lis/ddd-in-php/README.md

 - If **other bounded context** generates ID, necessary is **Event Driven architecture**
 - Constructing an object from plain data such as an array is called hydratation
 - "Factories help us keeping the business invariants" [page 177] - read more about factories
+- Command buses and message systems are used outside the domain model!!!
+Domain model only published events but all the rest is handled in app layer or infrastructure layer!

 ### TODO
 - read more about streams